slatedocs/slate/source/includes/_account_subscriptions.md

 })
 ```

-> Make sure you replace <your token> with the JWT you get when you authenticate.
+> Make sure you replace &lt;your token&gt; with the JWT you get when you authenticate.

-> Make sure you replace <id> with the id for the account subscription to destroy.
+> Make sure you replace &lt;id&gt; with the id for the account subscription to destroy.

 > Example of a successful (200) response: